Niranjanbhatta/Encryptix/README.md

 ## Task Completed

-- **Movie Genre Classification**: Train a model to determine the genre of any movie based on description of the movie
+- **Movie Genre Classification**: Train a model to determine the genre of any movie based on description of the movie.

+- **Credit Card Fraud Detection**: Working on it.

 ## Technology